-Faculty is responsible for planning, implementing and evaluating the total Program of Studies in accordance with Arkansas Department of Higher Education, the Joint Review Committee for Education Review of Program in Surgical Technology, and the Accrediting Bureau of Health Education Schools.
+Faculty is responsible for planning, implementing and evaluating the total Program of Studies in accordance with Arkansas Division of Higher Education and the Accrediting Bureau of Health Education Schools.

 The faculty has the authority and responsibility to accomplish the goal of the school by participating in the planning, development, implementation and evaluation of school outcomes.
 All faculty are members of the department team.
 Student representatives are invited, when appropriate, to serve on standing committees, sub-committees and task force.